 Computation, Causality & Reprogramming Life

-Equipped with the powerful measures I have developed with my team, we tackle a fundamental challenge in science, that of developing tools for causal discovery in order to unveil design principles and generating mechanisms of arbitrary dynamic systems.
+Equipped with the powerful measures I have developed with my team in the previous years, we now aim to tackle a fundamental challenge in science: that of developing tools for causal discovery.
+This in order to unveil design principles and generating mechanisms of arbitrary dynamic systems.
 In particular, the development of an interventional calculus based upon the theory of computability and algorithmic probability that identifies the key markers in genetic networks with which to steer and manipulate cell function and cell fate.
 The range of application of this work is very general and aims to generate effective intervention tools to steer the causal content and thus the fate of artificial and natural complex systems.
 I devise strategies to understand, test and reprogram artificial and natural systems as models of computation (see e.g. papers J24, J16, J9).
 I have also devised 2 measures for testing the algorithmicity and programmability of a system (see also in proceedings P22, P23, P15, P13).
 We are also introducing a perturbation-based calculus to study the information landscape of complex systems and networks capable of unveiling information on the energy landscape with a measure of algorithmic (re)programmability that connects the theory of dynamic systems with (algorithmic) information theory to reveal the dynamic landscape at the heart of the problem of causality.
 I use computer programs as models of the world.
 Determinism from classical mechanics implies that everything can be seen as a computer program and that the complexity of systems led purely by causal elements included in their description are dominated by their evolving time.
 This allow us to find clues to move systems from among different functions thereby effectively reprogramming them.
 Collaborators: Narsis A. Kiani, Jesper Tegnér, and Yanbo Zhang, Santiago Hernandez.
 See papers: J26, J27, J18, J29, J30, J31, J32 and proceedings P26, P27, and P29, P30.

 Funding: The Swedish Research Council (VR).